zamazan4ik/awesome-pgo/article/article.md

 ### Does PGO/PLO depend on a CPU architecture?

-No, it does not.
+No, it does not (with an asterisk).

 However, still there are cases when the PGO profile can be affected by CPU-intensive code.
-Imagine a program with CPU runtime dispatch logic (detects CPU in runtime and based on the detected CPU executes different code branches).
-In this case, PGO will be affected by the CPU in runtime - because depending on the CPU different code branches will be executed, so different PGO profiles will be generated.
+Imagine a program with CPU runtime dispatch logic (detects a CPU architecture in runtime and based on it executes different code branches).
+In this case, PGO will be affected by the CPU in runtime - because depending on the architecture different code branches will be executed, so different PGO profiles will be generated.
 Although, this is true not only for CPU but for any other parameter that can trigger executing different code branches in your code.

 In general, if your program doesn't have **a lot** of CPU-architecture-specific code - you should be fine with using one workload scenario for all architectures.
 If it's not the case for you - just prepare N different workloads, one per target CPU architecture.

 ### Is it possible to use PGO with cross-compilation?

-Disclaimer: I don't have enough experience with cross-compiling - I always struggled a lot with installation corresponding cross-compiling toolchains properly.
+Disclaimer: I don't have enough experience with cross-compiling - I always struggled a lot with installation corresponding cross-compiling toolchains properly and I didn't have enough use cases for doing cross-compiling in my software engineer life.

 As far as I understand, there are no reasons why PGO will not work in cross-compiling scenarios.
 If you already collected PGO profiles from the target platform - it must be completely fine.
 If you collect PGO profiles during the cross-compilation process - beware of differences in PGO profiles between platforms (which were discussed a bit earlier).